-I wrote my first stories as the age of 4, largely because no-one else had written the stories I wanted to read!
-And my writing life has continued to flourish and grow in much the same serendipitous way.
+I wrote my first stories at the age of four, largely because no-one else had written the stories I wanted to read!
+And my writing life has continued ever since to flourish and grow in much the same serendipitous way.

 Between reading English Language & Literature at Bedford College, University of London, and acquiring an MA in Linguistics at the University of Essex, for example, I explored Europe as a teacher of English and Creative Writing.
 Then, later, I worked as a freelance journalist.
-Published for over twenty five years, in national, regional and local magazines and newspapers, I focussed on Public Health issues such as post-traumatic stress disorder in the armed forces and suicide among our farmers and the health of foreign seamen trapped on ships held in British ports.
-At this stage, I certainly had a varied and interesting writing life!
+Published for over twenty-five years, in national, regional and local magazines and newspapers, I focussed on Public Health issues such as post-traumatic stress disorder in the armed forces and suicide among our farmers and the health of foreign seamen trapped on ships held in British ports.

-I have also turned to fiction but mostly for pleasure and this has resulted in The Wolf of Dalriada Stories.
-These stories have grown out of my love for history, travelling and adventure – perhaps a not altogether unexpected development!
-And I hope you, like me, will find them totally enjoyable.
+In 2014, I began to concentrate on my own fiction and this has resulted in The Wolf of Dalriada Stories.
+These stories have grown out of my addiction to history, travel & adventure and are perhaps not altogether unexpected developments!